West Bromwich: Governance

-Geography

-Below is a list of localities:
+Demography

+At the 2021 census, West Bromwich's built-up area population was recorded as having a population of 103,112.
+Of the findings, the ethnicity and religious composition of the wards separately were:

+The religious composition of the built-up area at the 2021 Census was recorded as:

 Climate

-Climate in this area has mild differences between highs and lows, and there is adequate rainfall year-round.
+The climate in this area has mild differences between highs and lows, and there is adequate rainfall year-round.
 The Köppen Climate Classification subtype for this climate is "Cfb".
 (Marine West Coast Climate/Oceanic climate).

 Features

-The town's football club is West Bromwich Albion.
-The club was founded in 1878 and in 1888 it became one of the 12 founder members of the Football League.
-It won the league championship in 1920 and has won the FA Cup five times, most recently in 1968, and won the League Cup in 1966.
-Albion were based in and around the centre of West Bromwich during their formative years, but moved further out of the town in 1900 when they switched to their current ground, The Hawthorns.
-All traces of the original structures are long gone; the present structures were added to the stadium in 1979, 1994 and most recently 2001.
-At an altitude of 551 feet, The Hawthorns is the highest football ground (above sea level) in the country.

 Engineering and chemicals are important to the town's economy, as it played a crucial part in the Industrial Revolution during the 19th century and still retains many manufacturing jobs to this day, despite a steady nationwide decline in this sector since the 1970s.

 Sandwell General Hospital (on the site of the former Hallam Hospital) is located near the town centre.
 It is currently part of the Sandwell and West Birmingham Hospitals NHS Trust, one of the largest NHS teaching trusts in the United Kingdom.

 William Legge, 2nd Earl of Dartmouth had his seat at Sandwell Hall.
 Legge was unusual as an aristocrat of this period by being a Methodist and attending the Wednesbury Methodist meetings, where fellow Methodists – many of them colliers and drovers – knew him as "Brother Earl".

 West Bromwich Town Hall, situated in the centre of the High Street, is a Grade II listed building.
 It was built between 1874 and 1875 in brick and stone to an Italian Gothic design, and its interior reflects the Victorian interest in Gothic and Medieval architecture.
 Its Grand Organ, built in 1862, is considered to be of historic importance for its musical and technical qualities.

 West Bromwich Manor House, Hall Green Road, was built by the de Marnham family in the late 13th century as the centre of their agricultural estate in West Bromwich only the Great Hall survives of the original complex of living quarters, agricultural barns, sheds and ponds.
 Successive occupants modernised and extended the Manor House until it was described in 1790 as "a large pile of irregular half-timbered buildings, black and white, and surrounded with numerous out-houses and lofty walls."
 The Manor House was saved from demolition in the 1950s by West Bromwich Corporation which carried out an extensive and sympathetic restoration of this nationally important building.